Ameek94/BOBE/docs/README.md

-# JaxBo Documentation
+# BOBE Documentation

-This directory contains the ReadTheDocs-style documentation for JaxBo.
+This directory contains the ReadTheDocs-style documentation for BOBE.

 ## Quick Start